Skip to main content

 Hidden money only solves half of the question.
 The other half is how the cash gets there in the first place, and how it gets replenished.

 Local cash on arrival.
-I buy a working amount of the destination's local currency from my Tucson bank before I fly.
-Two or three hundred dollars' worth, enough to get from the arrival airport to the first hostel, pay the first taxi, eat the first meal, and survive a day and get to a currency exchange or bank
+Scott buys a working amount of the destination’s local currency from his Tucson bank before he flies.
+Two or three hundred dollars’ worth, enough to get from the arrival airport to the first hostel, pay the first taxi, eat the first meal, and survive a day and get to a currency exchange or bank

-If, I brought no local currency, I must get some at an airport currency exchange of which Travelex is the most prevalent.
+If he brought no local currency, he must get some at an airport currency exchange of which Travelex is the most prevalent.
 But airport exchange rates are higher than an in-town bank or currency exchange.
 Ask hostel staff for the least expensive local currency exchange or bank.

 ATMs in country.
 A Visa or Mastercard debit card pulled from a bank-branded ATM in town, not a kiosk in a tourist area.
 ATMs at actual bank branches, in daylight, with people around, are the simplest, lowest-friction place to refill.

-Credit cards, debit cards & pre-paid debit cards: I seldom use any of these cards at home except for Internet purchases (Amazon).
-On the other hand, I carry a credit card & debit card from each of 2 US banks (4 total).
-I carry those cards when traveling now, Hotels, larger purchases, act as an emergency backup unless a hostel requires/prefers a card.
-I don’t worry about reloading a debit card, because they are only for foreign travel emergencies.
+Credit cards, debit cards & pre-paid debit cards: Scott seldom uses any of these cards at home except for Internet purchases (Amazon).
+On the other hand, he carries a credit card & debit card from each of 2 US banks (4 total).
+He carries those cards when traveling now, Hotels, larger purchases, act as an emergency backup unless a hostel requires/prefers a card.
+He doesn’t worry about reloading a debit card, because they are only for foreign travel emergencies.
 Safe 6: Airport and Hostel.

 Customs declaration.
 Worth knowing if you are traveling with a substantial sum.
 The US Customs and Border Protection rule is that currency or monetary instruments above ten thousand US dollars must be declared on entry or exit.
 There is no penalty for declaring.
 The penalty for not declaring; when caught, is forfeiture.